ropensci/roweb3/README.md

 And open an issue for an Hugo person to change things back / change things back yourself when GitHub Pages is up again.
 With this hacky change the site should be built but if the registry and citations are updated the site is not showing the latest data.

+* If something like search or packages pages behave weirdly, look at error messages in the [DevTools console](https://rmd-blogging-blr.netlify.app/webdev/devtools/).
+Maybe one of the needed library can't be found because the related CDN is down?
+Look at the status for that CDN.
+Maybe temporarily change for another CDN, open an issue.

 ### Search